 You don’t try to build an emergency fund AND get out of debt AND save for college AND save for retirement AND pay off your house AND give tons of money away simultaneously.
 You’d never make progress in any of the goals.

 Instead, use all your extra money to focus on one thing at a time, in a specific order, until you have reached financial freedom.
 You can read about the baby steps another time, but for now I’ll walk you through the exact process we used for budgeting in survival mode.

-Here’s what you need to do, day in and day out to begin budgeting in survival mode.
+Follow the steps below to begin budgeting in survival mode.
 Once you’re out of survival mode, you can make a more normal monthly budget.